arysef/tube-clues/README.md

 - Host website
 - Basic visualization around custom prompts
 - Add support for longer videos, maybe by breaking up the video

+## Bugs
+- Appears to crash occasionally (could be due to version conflict grpcio-tools/google-api-core/protobuf vs streamlit)
+- Issues with initial package install (mentioned in pyproject.toml)
+- Sometimes transcripts don't download the first time and need to be re-run (potentially fixed with switching to something like yt-dlc instead of yt-dlp?)

 ## Completed
 &check; Ability to enter a link and run the processing pipeline